CORU Registration, CPD and Audit

 CPD is an integral component in the continuing provision of safe and effective services for the benefit of service users.
 CPD requires engagement by the health and social care professional in a range of learning activities on an on-going basis.

-CORU have just released a video outlining what CPD is and how to perform CPD.
+CORU have released a video outlining what CPD is and how to perform CPD.
 This video which is only 4 minutes long will answer so many questions for you.
-Click here to view it.
+What is CPD by CORU Video

 Awarding CPD Credits